nobl/ioBroker.senec/docs/en/README.md

 - **Log requests & responses** — Logs HTTP details at debug level (may log sensitive data)
 - **Queue diagnostics to info log** — Promotes queue statistics to info level (API + Web only)
 - **Write diagnostics to states** — Writes queue data to dedicated ioBroker states (API + Web only)

+#### Collecting a Debug Log

+Most problems become obvious from a log, and almost none are diagnosable without one.

+1. Set the instance log level to **debug**: ioBroker admin → Instances → the senec instance → the log level dropdown (the wrench icon opens the instance settings; the level sits in the row itself). `silly` exists too, but it is rarely more useful and produces a great deal of noise.
+2. In the adapter's **Debug & Logging** tab, enable *Log requests & responses* for the connector that is misbehaving.
+This is the setting that turns "a request failed" into "this URL answered with this status".
+3. Let it run long enough to catch the problem at least once.
+For anything on the slow tiers — measurements, monthly or yearly data — that can mean waiting for the next cycle rather than a restart.
+4. Collect the log from ioBroker's Log tab, or from `/opt/iobroker/log/` if you would rather have the file.
+5. Turn the level back to **info** afterwards.
+Debug logging is verbose and will fill a disk over weeks.

+**Before sharing a log, read through it.** Request logging includes URLs and responses, and those can contain your system ID, plant number and device serial.
+None of it is a password, but it is yours.
+Replace anything you would rather not publish.

+#### Reporting an Issue

+Issues go to [GitHub](https://github.com/nobl/ioBroker.senec/issues).
+What makes one quick to act on:

+- **Which system** — the model, and the firmware version if you have it (`_local.FACTORY` and `_local.SYS_UPDATE` hold both when the local connector runs)
+- **Which connectors** are enabled, since the same symptom has different causes on local and cloud
+- **Adapter and ioBroker version**, plus the Node.js version
+- **What you expected and what happened instead** — "the battery level is missing" is actionable; "it does not work" needs a round of questions first
+- **The relevant part of the log**, at debug level, with a few lines either side of the failure rather than the single error line

+Worth knowing before you file: implausible readings usually come from the appliance rather than from the adapter.
+It mostly passes values through, so a temperature or state of charge that looks wrong on the dashboard will generally look just as wrong in the appliance's own web interface.
+Checking there first often answers the question outright — and when it does not, that comparison is itself the most useful thing you can put in the report.

 ## Built-in Dashboard